rhyannonjoy/pawfinder-service/index.md

 ### Get help

+_PawFinder is a documentation portfolio project.
+Status monitoring and support channels shown below represent production-ready patterns.
+The GitHub issues link is functional._

 - Check real-time API status at [status.pawfinder.com](status.pawfinder.com)
 - Found an error or have a suggestion?
 [Report it here](https://github.com/rhyannonjoy/pawfinder-service/issues).